 And so, one by one, I think more and more people began to become more swayed into enjoying the material items money could buy, rather than enjoy how they were going to get that money.
 It seems that one by one, our focus changed from, “enjoy the now” to “suffer now, to enjoy the future“.
 But somehow, those future moments just didn’t add up to what was lost in the present.

 We may look to the governments and try to lay blame, but there is no point.
-We can look to the companies and try to lay blame, but that also is useless.
-Looking for something or someone to blame here is not the answer, as in the end, we are the ones who are going to these jobs, agreeing to unfavorable working conditions and then going to the stores to spend the money we just earned.
+We can look at the companies and try to lay the blame, but that also is useless.
+Looking for something or someone to blame here is not the answer because, in the end, we are the ones who are going to these jobs, agreeing to unfavorable working conditions, and then going to the stores to spend the money we just earned.